Lenny Moore

-Leonard Edward Moore (born November 25, 1933) is an American former professional football player who played both halfback and flanker in the National Football League (NFL) for the Baltimore Colts from 1956 to 1967.
-He played college football for Penn State Nittany Lions.
+Leonard Edward Moore (born November 25, 1933) is an American former professional football player who was a halfback and flanker for the Baltimore Colts of the National Football League (NFL) from 1956 to 1967.
+He played college football for the Penn State Nittany Lions.
 He was named the NFL Rookie of the Year in 1956 and was selected to the Pro Bowl seven times.
 Moore was inducted into the Pro Football Hall of Fame in 1975.

-Early years
+Early life

-Moore was born in Reading, Pennsylvania, and was blessed with exceptional athletic ability.
-He attended Reading High School, where his speed on the field earned him the nickname "The Reading Rocket."
-He was tagged with a number of other nicknames: "Sputnik," for the fear he incited in opposing defenses; "The Reading Rambler" and "Lightning Lenny," for his unmatched speed; and "Spats," for the way he taped his high-top shoes, making them look like low-tops, and one of the first to expose tapings outside the shoes.
+Moore was born in Reading, Pennsylvania, on November 25, 1933.
+He had exceptional athletic ability.
+He attended Reading Senior High School, where his speed on the field earned him the nicknames "The Reading Rocket", "The Reading Rambler", "Lightning Lenny" (for his unmatched speed); and "Spats" (for the way he taped his high-top shoes, making them look like low-tops, and one of the first to expose tapings outside the shoes).

-College
+College career

-Moore leveraged his speed and ability into a college athletic scholarship and entered Pennsylvania State University in the fall of 1952 as the first individual in his family to attend college.
-In an era before freshmen were allowed to play in games and "redshirt" status did not exist, he achieved great success, scoring 24 touchdowns in 27 games in just three seasons on the varsity with the Nittany Lions.
-Moore left the school as their all-time leader in 100-rushing yard games (12), rushing yards (2,380), all-purpose yards (3,543), and single-season all-purpose yards (1,486 in 1954).
+Moore's speed and athletic ability earned him a football scholarship at Pennsylvania State University; when he enrolled in the fall of 1952 he was the first individual in his family to attend college.
+In an era before freshmen were allowed to play in games and "redshirt" status did not exist, he achieved great success in three seasons on the Nittany Lions varsity, scoring 24 touchdowns in 27 games.
+Moore finished as Penn State's all-time leader in 100-rushing yard games (12), rushing yards (2,380), all-purpose yards (3,543), and single-season all-purpose yards (1,486 in 1954).